 And his Blog may be found here: http://mallonsmedia.blogspot.com/.

-http://www.catholic.org OK, US
+https://www.catholic.org OK, US

 John Mallon - Author,